ktindiana/operational-sep/README.md

     The user may add multiple additional thresholds through the command line.
     This program will check if data is already present in a 'data' directory.
 If not, GOES or EPHIN data will be automatically downloaded from the web.
-SEPEM (RSDv2) data must be downloaded by the user and unzipped inside the 'data' directory.
-Because the SEPEM data set is so large (every 5 minutes from 1974 to 2015), the program will break up the data into yearly files for faster reading.
+SEPEM (RSDv2 and RSDv3) data must be downloaded by the user and unzipped inside the 'data' directory.
+Because the SEPEM data set is so large (every 5 minutes from 1974 to 2015 for RSDv2 and to 2017 for RSDv3), the program will break up the data into yearly files for faster reading.

+    Data sets are checked for bad data point (negative or None value fluxes) and the default behavior is to fill in those bad data points by performing a linear interpolation with time.
+This choice was made to calculate more accurate event-intergrated fluence values from data.
+    Interpolation with time is not appropriate for model predictions, as it will inherently change the prediction or may not be desired by the user for the data set.
+Turn off interpolation with time by setting the --NoInterp flag (or nointerp=True).
+If the interpolation is turned off, negative flux values will be set to None.
+    Zeroes are always treated as valid values and are not replaced.
+    If there are gaps in the time steps, the code does NOT try to fill in the gaps.
+It will ONLY perform interpolation for time steps present in the input data set. i.e. gaps in time are not interpolated, only time steps with negative or None flux values.

     The values calculated here are important for space radiation operations:
-       Onset time, i.e. time to cross thresholds
-       Onset peak intensity
+        Onset time, i.e. time to cross thresholds Onset peak intensity
         Onset peak time
         Maximum intensity
         Time of maximum intensity
         Rise time (onset to peak)
         End time, i.e. fall below 0.85*threshold for 3 points (15 mins for GOES)
         Duration
         Event-integrated fluences
         Proton fluxes at various times after threshold crossing (UMASEP option)

     User may choose differential proton fluxes (e.g. [MeV s sr cm^2]^-1) or integral fluxes (e.g. [s sr cm^2]^-1 or pfu).
 The program has no internal